slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

  cookie=0xb7c139d9895c895b, duration=185061.812s, table=62, n_packets=0, n_bytes=0, priority=3 actions=NORMAL
 ```

-Here this is very easy - packet is going throug the rule in table=0 and then
+Here it is very easy - the packet is going through the rule in `table=0` that
-table=60 where it hits flow with ``actions=NORMAL``.
-Everything else is then
+resubmits it to `table=60` where it hits the flow with `actions=NORMAL`.
-done internally in openvswitch.
+Everything else is then done internally by openvswitch.

 One more thing - do You remember about that local vlan_id which was added to the
 packet in the br-int?
-The ``tap`` interface in the ``br-int`` also has set
+The `tap` interface in the `br-int` also has set `tag` to
-``tag`` to that value and this means that only packets with that vlan_id will be
+that value and this means that only packets with that vlan_id will be sent to
-send to that port by openvswitch and vlan tag will be  automatically stripped
+that port by openvswitch and vlan tag will be automatically stripped off before
-before packet will go outside the openvswitch.
-That's why there is no any vlan
+the packet goes outside openvswitch.
+That's why there is no vlan tag visible in
-tag visible on the packets inside Virtual Machines, or inside the ``qdhcp-``
+the packets inside Virtual Machines, or inside the `qdhcp-` namespace.
-namespace.

 #### Dnsmasq logs

-In case when DHCP requests is comming properly to the tap interface in the
+If the DHCP requests are arriving correctly to the `tap` interface in the
-``qdhcp-`` namespace but there is no DHCP reply there, it may mean that problem
+`qdhcp-` namespace, but there is no DHCP reply, it may mean that the problem
-is somewhere in the dnsmasq.
-To check that You can check dnsmasq logs in the
+is somewhere in dnsmasq.
+To check that You can look in the dnsmasq logs in the
 journal log.
-In the working case there should be something like below in that
+If everything is working properly, there should be something like the following in the
 log:

 ```bash